 999.1 General Description.

-This Supplemental Specification contains material requirements applicable to all Rectangular Rapid Flashing Beacons.
-In addition to complying with the guidelines established in the Manual of Uniform Traffic Control Devices (MUTCD), the Rectangular Rapid Flashing Beacon shall meet the following specifications:
+This Supplemental Specification contains material requirements applicable to all Rectangular Rapid Flashing Beacon (RRFB) Sign Assemblies.
+In addition to complying with the guidelines established in the Ohio Manual of Uniform Traffic Control Devices (OMUTCD), the RRFB Assembly shall meet the following specifications:

 999.2 General Requirements